A-Hoenig/student-AI/README.md

 ## Introduction
 This project is built using python data science libraries embedded using jupyter notebooks.
-Jupyter notebooks are essentially a combination of a readme like this, but with embedded pythin code that can run natively inside cells.
+Jupyter notebooks are essentially a combination of a readme like this, but with embedded python code that can run natively inside cells.

-For detailed information, navigate to the jupyter_notebooks folder on the left, to view the project as it was built.
+**For detailed information, navigate to the jupyter_notebooks folder on the left, to view the project as it was built**.
 The notebooks are in chronological order and take the reader through the data analysis steps to eventually create a machine learning model that can make a prediction.
 The use of random-state parameter means that, given the same input dataset, all steps are verifiable and can be recreated, achieving exactly the same result as in this project.

 To make the project accessible to 'normal' users, the data is linked to a STREAMLIT dashboard that presents the result in a user friendly and interactive way.
 The interface also allows direct input to the prediction model and is the simulated final product that would be handed to a customer. (another, not implemented, solution would be an API).